Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 </br>
 </br>

-changed the code as mentioned below and tested (commons.cds)
+changed the code for email REGEX as mentioned below and tested (commons.cds)
 </br>

 ```cds